-A student may terminate degree candidacy by notifying the appropriate Program Dean in writing.
+A student may terminate degree candidacy by notifying the Associate Dean for Degree Programs in writing.
 A student who neither registers for any semester nor applies for an official leave of absence automatically will be considered to have withdrawn from the program.